derykmakgill/had/index.md

 <img src="https://neustadt.fr/img/web.gif" height="14" alt=""> [Warning My Younger Self About The Future Web](/): If I had understood the Internet when I began using it so many years ago, I would have done things a lot differently.

-### Fiction

-I write short stories, often about technology and freedom.

-[Tax Refund](/): A Robinhood tale for the 21st century.

 ### Research

 <img src="https://media1.giphy.com/media/l49JMVDvP8D38LHwI/giphy.gif" height="14" alt=""> [Bitcoin Scaling Database (2011-current)](/): I compiled a database of public allegations of censorship on Bitcoin forums, cyber attacks and legal threats related to attempts to scale the Bitcoin protocol by increasing the block size.